Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshot_meta_column_names.md

 It's computed as an md5 hash of the string-concatenated values of the snapshot's [`unique_key`](/reference/resource-configs/unique_key) and hashing the `updated_at_timestamp()`.

- The following is an example of a custom hash calculation that combines multiple fields into a single string and hashes it using md5.
+Here's an example of a custom hash calculation that combines multiple fields into a single string and hashes the result using `md5`.

  ```
  md5(